Government Contract & Cost Proposal Reviews

 You spend hours, weeks, sometimes months getting a proposal together, figuring out all the scheduling, costs and technical aspects that make your proposal strong.
 Months go by, and finally, you find out that your proposal has been accepted and a contract will be awarded!
 The pressure is intense to get the contract signed and secured.
 Are you doing proper accounting, legal and contract terms reviews?

 Before you sign a contract, call ReliAscent!
-We can review the contract and help you avoid the pitfalls that will put your business at risk.
+Our expert government contract compliance consultants can review your contract or grant, and help you avoid the pitfalls that will put your business at risk.

 When submitting a proposal for a Federal Government contract or grant, it’s critically important that a contractor has a comprehensive understanding of the rules and requirements of their prospective Federal Agency.
 For most companies, the reality is that you must have an understanding of these rules from multiple agencies, as most have the opportunity to propose on contracts and grants from agencies like the DoD, NASA, DoE, NSF and NIH.